Nana2929/TCP-Elevator/README.md

 // for server (this needs to be run first to set up the service) make
 ./server
+// use `make clean` to clean the cache first and rebuild from scratch by running the above
 ```
 ```
 // for client